John2143/node-rally-tools/Readme.md

 Under normal usage, presets will have an associated metadata file saved.
-This contains information like its provider type, input and output settings, or timestamps. `Preset#acclimatize` attempts to take this data from a generic format into an environment specific format so that it can be accuractly created when uploading.
+This contains information like its provider type, input and output settings, or timestamps. `Preset#acclimatize` attempts to take this data from a generic format into an environment specific format so that it can be accurately created when uploading.
 A file without any metadata is marked as "Shelled" and given some dummy data while limiting functionality.
 This functionality includes updating the code of a preset, or viewing the metadata of an environment.

-#### CLI Aborted: Protected enviorment
+#### CLI Aborted: Protected environment

 Solution: Add the --no-protect flag, or run `rally config restrictUAT` to unprotect UAT (if the error is on UAT).

-Protected enviorments cannot recieve anything but get requests, so any kind of POST/PUT/PATCH will fail with this error.
+Protected environments cannot receive anything but get requests, so any kind of POST/PUT/PATCH will fail with this error.
 Internally, --no-protect is sets the --protect flag to false instead of true, which in turn sets the configObject.dangerModify flag to true.
 So if you really wish, you could add